vavrinec-coder/EAF1/README.md

 ## Section Header

 Use the task pane "Template Builder" to insert a formatted Section Header.
-Select the top-left cell, fill in the title and formatting options, then click "Insert Section Header" and "Apply Section Header" to create the header range.
+Enter a start cell, fill in the title and formatting options, then click "Insert Section Header" and "Add Section Header" to create the header range.

 ## Debugging